brobuck87/brobuck87/README.md

 - 👋 Hi, I’m Ben!
-- 👀 I’m interested in software development and QA engineering
+- 👀 I’m interested in Full Stack Development.
+Currently working as a UI/UX Developer
-- 🌱 I’m currently learning Python, Javascript and full stack Web Development.
-I've recently been focusing on jQuery and Bootstrap
+- 🌱 I’m currently learning React and creating a flash card full stack application.
-- 📫 How to reach me: brobuck87@gmail.com
+- 📫 How to reach me: brobuck87@gmail.com or benrobuck.com